Familiarize yourself. Everglades Edge

 and public display.
 We will also award a great prize for the winner.
 Last

-interchangable basic primo frame.
-One of the best to have for basic cross
+rider.
+One of the best to have for any cross country and adventure

 All riders must be over 12 and sign a liability waiver and wear a helmet.

-and BBQ begins at 5pm.
+begin at 4pm.
 Winner collects prizes and accolades.

 On soft sand, the wider the tire the easier the roll with a